UniTime/unitime-doc/edit-course-credit-unit.md

 ## Screen Description

 The Edit Course Credit Unit page can be used to modify an existing credit unit.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ![Edit Course Credit Unit](images/edit-course-credit-unit.png){:class='screenshot'}